ccgcyber/rhapis/README.md

 Now you have activated detectability.

-SET ATTHOSTIP1 <ip address>.
+<b>SET ATTHOSTIP1</b> [ip address].
 With the current command you set an attacker's identity.
 In this way, you will be able to make virtual attacks on random destinations by using the command ATTACK afterwards.Host counters are again 1-6.

 In order your attacks to be recognized by the intrusion detection system, you need to attack hosts that are part of NIDS.